epam/ai-dial-client-python/README.md

 )
 ```

-## Working with files
+## Working with Files

 ### Working with URLs

-Files resource operates with URL-like objects, that can be created using `pathlib.PurePosixPath` or `str` objects.
-You can use them to create new URL-like objects or to get string representation of them.
+Files are AI DIAL resources that operate with URL-like objects.
+Use `pathlib.PurePosixPath` or `str` to create to create new URL-like objects or to get a `string` representation of them.

-If you want to upload file to your bucket inside of DIAL Storage, use
+* Use `client.my_files_home()` to upload a file into your bucket in the AI DIAL storage.

- `client.my_files_home()`

-or

-`await async_client.my_files_home()`

-to get the URL of your bucket and then use it to upload the file.
+* Use `await async_client.my_files_home()` to get the URL of your bucket and then use it to upload files.

-Function will return path-like object, so you can use it like this:
+The following example demonstrates how you can use the path-like object returned by `my_files_home()` function:

 ```python
 sync_client.files.upload(